 Pinterest is a terrible thing for a girl who lives aboard her boat.
-Beautiful bedrooms, gorgeous spacious kitchens (I have yet to see a galley) and huge closets filled with stunning shoes litter my feed and remind me daily of what I could have if I had not traded life on the land for a floating home.
+Beautiful bedrooms, gorgeous spacious kitchens and huge closets filled with stunning shoes litter my feed and remind me daily of what I could have if I had not traded life on the land for a floating home.
 The truth is, though, that my life on land was really not that much more spacious than it is now.
 I lived in a teeny tiny studio apartment with a small kitchen, ok sized closet and a surprisingly spacious bathroom.
 At least now I have multiple levels to work with.
 What living in a studio did teach me was how to organize and hide all my crap in the most efficient way possible.
 You would be shocked at how much I could fit into my closet, under my bed and in that space between the fridge and the wall.
 This is definitely a skill that is transferable to my new aquatic life!

 When I first moved onto the boat full time I had a small duffle bag full of work clothes.
 Clothes solely dedicated to painting, sanding, fiberglassing and getting dirty.
 I didn’t care what happened to them.
 Once we got to the point of needing real life clothes on board I had to figure out how we were going to store them.
 I had already converted our hanging locker into shelves, but I needed to figure out how we were going to keep our clothes fresh, organized (I didn’t want them flying everywhere if we were healing) and mold free.

 When I first started researching clothing storage I really liked what SV Estrellita 5.10b had come up with.
 They used storage cubes or coolers to keep their clothes dry and free of the dreaded boat smell.
 I was all for going this route, until I priced out the cubes.
 At the time these were just too pricey for me (although now I am seeing them for a decent price on Amazon in some colors).